How To Get A South Carolina FFL License

 FFL Dealer Requirements In South Carolina

 As an FFL holder in South Carolina you must keep strict records of all transactions.
 Each sale must be recorded and your paperwork will on occasion be audited by the BATFE.
+All FFL dealers in SC will at one time or another go through this process.

 You also must be at least 21 years of age with a clean criminal history.
 A secure environment may also required as well as adhering to any State of South Carolina , local or community laws, including zoning requirements if required.
 You must be a legal resident of the United States.